DARIAH-DE/puppetmodule-dariahshibboleth/README.md

 ###What dariahshibboleth affects

-The module will configure you system to use the SWITCH AAI repository and installs and configures the shib deamon.
+The module will configure your system to use the SWITCH AAI repository and installs and configures the shib deamon.
-The following config files will be affected and set up in the DARIAH style:
+The following config files and templates will be affected and set up for use with DARIAH, in particular the settings as well as the styling:

 * `/etc/shibboleth/attrChecker.html`
 * `/etc/shibboleth/attribute-map.xml`
 * `/etc/shibboleth/attribute-policy.xml`
 * `/etc/shibboleth/shibboleth2.xml`
+* `/etc/shibboleth/localLogout.html`
+* `/etc/shibboleth/metadataError.html`
+* `/etc/shibboleth/sessionError.html`

 The module will also provide your SP metadata file
 * `/opt/dariahshibboleth/sp-metadata.xml`